 Starting a new chapter of his life, Glen joined TAFE Queensland in 2011 and hasn't looked back since.

 "I'm passionate about teaching the instrumentation and control trade because it's a trade that was so good to me.
 I try and help my students achieve their career goals by being an excellent mentor and setting a good example," he said.

-As a process instrumentation and control teacher, Glen's goal is to ensure his students are equipped with the latest and most advanced skills required to meet the demands of industry.
+Glen's goal as a teacher is to ensure his students are equipped with the latest and most advanced skills required to meet the demands of industry.
 Coming from an industry background, he understood that oversights in the gas, mining and heavy vehicle manufacturing industries can be fatal and workers cannot afford to make mistakes.

 Not only has Glen improved the learning space at TAFE Queensland, he's also achieved many accolades in his sporting career as a world champion para shooter.
-Glen is a member of the Australian Disabled Shooting Team and competed at the 2017 and 2018 World Shooting Para Sport Grand Prix.
-In 2017 Glen took out first place in the 10 metre Air Rifle event in Poland achieving a world champion status in his competing category.
+He's competed at both the 2017 and 2018 World Shooting Para Sport Grand Prix and took out first place in the 10 metre Air Rifle event in Poland, achieving a world champion status in his competing category.

 "I started to compete in Brisbane competitions, and then state competitions, and finally national competitions before being selected for the Australian Disabled Shooting Team.

 "The opportunities target shooting has given me is a chance to literally wear the green and gold, travelling the world representing my country," he said.

 Despite his sporting success, Glen sees the classroom as the place where he's had his greatest achievements.

 "The best part of teaching is when students have those lightbulb moments — you know they've understood a concept and they're never going to forget it."